-Stipends and Benefits: Fellowship stipends will be competitive with federal guidelines as set by the National Institutes of Health (NIH), with annual increases as allowed by these guidelines.
+Fellowship stipends will be competitive with federal guidelines as set by the National Institutes of Health (NIH), with annual increases as allowed by these guidelines.
 Health insurance will also be provided.
-In addition, each fellowship includes an allowance for research and teaching activities, travel, support for mentoring an undergraduate student, workshops on workplace skills, and participation in annual SPIRE events.
-Each fellowship is three years.
+If funds are available, additional support is provided for teaching activities, travel for conferences, support for mentoring an undergraduate student, workshops on workplace skills, and participation in annual SPIRE events.
+Each fellowship is three years, based on available funding.

 SPIRE scholars are eligible for all other benefits provided to traditional UNC-Chapel Hill postdocs (Office of Postdoctoral Affairs) including sick leave and vacation.
-SPIRE policy allows for maternity/paternity leave.
+UNC Chapel Hill’s policy allows for maternity/paternity leave.

 Finding a Research Lab: SPIRE applicants identify potential research labs at UNC Chapel Hill based on their graduate training, research interests and specific career goals, much as traditional postdocs do.
 Applicants can contact potential research mentors for acceptance into a laboratory at any time during the application process.
 A research lab and mentor do not need to be identified prior to applying to the program but does make for a stronger application.
-Once accepted into the SPIRE Program, the fellowship can not be activated until the scholar is ready to join a lab.
-Program administrators are available to assist in the identification of potential research labs should applicants have questions pertaining to the specific research environments available for SPIRE scholars.
+Once accepted into the SPIRE program, the fellowship can not be activated until the scholar is ready to join a lab.
+Program administrators are available to assist to provide information and guidance for identifying potential research labs should applicants have questions pertaining to the specific research environments available for SPIRE scholars.
 Research projects need to be aligned with NIGMS research areas.
 Under NIH guidelines for this grant, the program is unable to support applicants’ visits campus.
 The SPIRE program is open to working with potential research mentors to meet current SPIRE scholars and staff if potential mentors are able to support applicants to visit campus to meet their labs.

 Fellowships are offered subject to funding availability.
-We seek applicants with research interests in the biological, biomedical, or chemical sciences and STEM fields aligned with the research areas supported by NIGMS.
+We seek applicants with research interests in the biological and biomedical sciences aligned with the research areas supported by NIGMS.

 A complete application package consists of:

-- Cover letter stating how the SPIRE Program will help you achieve your career goals, a brief description of your research interests and how your postdoctoral research will align with the research goals of NIGMS, your commitment to an academic career in research and teaching, and how you would integrate your research interests during your teaching experience at our partner institutions.
+- Cover letter should state how the SPIRE Program will help you achieve your career goals, a brief description of your research interests and how your postdoctoral research will align with the research goals of NIGMS, your commitment to an academic career in research and teaching, and how you would integrate your research interests during your teaching experience at our partner institutions.
 It is helpful to describe some possible research faculty mentors of interest.
 Please limit your letter to 2 pages, single-spaced.